00mmw/MegaFruits.github.io/README.md

 - [Long Su*](mailto:sulong@stu.xjtu.edu.cn)
 - [Zhenghao Fei*](https://github.com/ZhenghaoFei)

-_*AgRoboticsResearch Lab, College of Biosystems Engineering and Food Science, Zhejiang University._
+_*ZJU-Hangzhou Global Scientific and Technological Innovation Center & College of Biosystems Engineering and Food Science, Zhejiang University._

 ## MegaFruits Dataset
 The MegaFruits dataset comprises four subsets: Mega_Strawberry, Mega_Blueberry, Mega_Peach, and Mega_Waxberry.
 The Mega_Strawberry includes 20,242 images with 569,382 pseudo masks, and the Mega_Waxberry includes 15,000 images with xx,xxx pseudo masks.
 The labels of the two subsets are generated using our Segmentation-Description-Matching method (https://github.com/AgRoboticsResearch/SDM-D.git).
 The Mega_Blueberry consists of 2,540 images with 20,656 masks, and the Mega_Peach subset contains 2,400 images with 10,129 instances.